Tipai Nagpur: Where Nature, Organic Culinary Delights, And Mindful Luxury Converge

 Getting There

-Located in the serene parts of the Yavatmal district in Maharashtra, Tipai is a 2.5-hour drive from Nagpur International Airport.
+Located in the pastoralserene parts of the Yavatmal district in Maharashtra, Tipai is a 2.5-hour drive from Nagpur International Airport.
 With daily direct flights from all the major cities in India, travel via flight is the easiest and most convenient way to reach the resort.
 Road trip enthusiasts can also reach the property by road in 12 hours from Mumbai or Pune and 8.5 hours from Nashik.

 Also Read: This Beachside Home In The Town Of Kelwa, Maharashtra, Is Coastal Chic At Its Best

 Ginwala and the lead landscape designer, Parag Mody, focused on reforestation.
-Sustainable methods like rainwater harvesting, solar energy power generation, growing organic vegetables, self-cleaning chemical-free bio-pools, and use of natural materials and coolants for the villas as measures to reduce their carbon footprints at the property.
+Sustainable methods like rainwater harvesting, solar energy power generation, growing organic vegetables, self-cleaning chemical-free bio-pools, and the use of natural materials and coolants for the villas as measures to reduce their carbon footprints at the property.

 “The vision was to create a space that cares for the Earth, respects the people who live off the land, cares for the animals, and finds harmony in between all these forces through intelligent designs,” shares Parag.